St. Lucia Airways: Iran–Contra affair

-"North arranged for St. Lucia to provide two Boeing 707s.
+North arranged for St. Lucia [Airways] to provide two Boeing 707s.
 They were able to carry HAWK antiaircraft missiles to Israel, where the HAWKs were transferred to Israeli planes for transit to Iran.
 North was running the operation through a Swiss bank account, Lake Resources, Inc. (number 386-430-22-1 at Crédit Suisse).
 For coming up with an airline on short notice, North told [Vice Adm.
-John] Poindexter on their interoffice computer, 'Clarridge deserves a medal.'".
+John] Poindexter on their interoffice computer, "Clarridge deserves a medal."

+Connections with other front companies

+In January 1988, the company and its assets were purchased by Tepper Aviation, a new CIA front company that shared the same staff and planes as St. Lucia Airways.

+In 1982 the airline leased aircraft from Air Consulting which was a CIA front company specializing in international charter flights.